Historia Mundum

 A Tesla factory with an entirely automated assembly line for producing electric cars.
 Image by Steve Jurvetson licensed under CC BY 2.0.

-The labor market under Post-Fordism became divided into a core of privileged workers and multiple peripheries, including less important, temporary, or part-time workers.
+The labor market under Post-Fordism split between a protected core and precarious peripheries.
 While this shift initially seemed beneficial, potentially opening up opportunities for minorities by reducing the number of privileged white workers, the negative consequences soon became apparent.
 Unemployment rose, job security diminished, and income inequality increased.

-Post-Fordism brought significant changes to industrial organization.
-Outsourcing became prevalent, allowing small businesses and traditional enterprise systems, such as family businesses and even mafia operations, to thrive alongside exploitative “sweatshops”.
+Post-Fordism brought important changes to industrial organization.
+Outsourcing became prevalent, allowing small businesses and traditional enterprise systems to thrive alongside exploitative “sweatshops”.
+Family businesses and even mafia operations could survive inside supply chains that large firms no longer controlled directly.
 The power of labor unions waned as workers directed their discontent towards outsourced firms, often family-run, rather than the large corporations that exploited their social class.
 Although women’s participation in the workforce increased, it did not lead to progressive changes; instead, women often faced exploitation.

 The transition to flexible accumulation posed problems for companies accustomed to the previous regime, leading to bankruptcies and restructurings.
 At the same time, numerous new enterprises emerged, replacing the economies of scale with economies of scope, where small businesses produced multiple related goods.
 This shift was accompanied by a reliance on economic innovation, often targeting niche markets.
 Postmodern aesthetics demanded different, ephemeral, and fashionable products, further driving the need for adaptability.